msData: A Millisecond-Resolution Network Dataset for Advancing Time Series Foundation Models: Benchmark

+\textit{Pre-processing:} For shallow models, input sequences are constructed using a sliding-window approach, where past observations within a fixed window are used to predict future target values.
+For TSFMs, we follow the original implementation protocols described in their respective papers.

 \textit{Model parameters:} Table \ref{tab:params} summarizes the parameters used during model training.
 For common parameters shared across all models, offline experiments were conducted to select optimal values based on prediction accuracy, ensuring fair benchmarking conditions.
 Both RF and XGB models used these optimized common parameters along with their respective default model-specific hyper-parameters without additional tuning.
 For the ARF model, the same optimized common parameters were used, and model-specific hyper-parameter tuning was performed for multivariate setting using random search methodology, with parameter ranges detailed in Table \ref{tab:arf_param}.
 The best performing Root Mean Square Error (RMSE)-based ARF configuration was selected for the final evaluation.
-Furthermore, the prediction horizon for all models is set at 96 steps, with each step representing a 100-millisecond interval; which corresponds to predicting the next 9.6 seconds (9600 ms).
+Furthermore, the prediction horizons range from 1 millisecond up to 96 milliseconds.
+Short-term horizons are often straightforward, as the target variable (i.e., bitrate) tends to remain stationary across very small timescales.
+In contrast, longer horizons provide more meaningful insights, enabling applications such as video streaming to anticipate changes in bitrate and proactively adjust parameters like encoding level.
+These long horizon forecasts are valuable both for adapting Quality of Service (QoS) and for estimating the stability of the bitrate, that is, how frequently it is expected to change.
 The dataset is divided into 80\% training and 20\% testing, preserving temporal order.
 As the data for each user are sequential and not mixed, this split naturally keeps the sequence of each user intact, preventing data leakage from future observations into training.

 \textit{Model training:} For RF and XGB, we utilized Scikit-learn’s \textit{MultiOutputRegressor} wrapper to enable direct multi-step forecasting.
 For TSFMs, we follow the original implementation protocols described in their respective papers.
 Each model was trained with three different random seeds (42, 99, and 123) to ensure reproducibility and to assess variability in performance.